koranke/object-verifier/README.md

 ```

 Alternatively, if the expected results can be determined from an alternative source of truth (for example,
-a database or other business logic), then a custom method can be created to populate expected results.
+a database or other business logic), then a custom method can be created to populate expected results
 rather than manually populating expected values.

 ```java